SaftIng/safting.github.io/doc/store.md

   - This parameter contains key-value pairs and should provide additional introductions for the store and/or its adapter(s).

 *Return value*: Returns an instance of \Saft\Sparql\StatementList which contains \Saft\Sparql\Statement instances of all matching statements of the given graph.

+#### hasMatchingStatement

+Returns true or false depending on whether or not the statements pattern has any matches in the given graph.

+*Parameter*:

+- **statement**: \Saft\Sparql\Statement
+  - It can be either a concrete or pattern-statement.
+  - A concrete statement is considered with subject, predicate and object are defined, e.g. <http://foobar/>.
+  - A pattern statement is considered with at least one of subject, predicate or object is a pattern, e.g. ?s.

+- **graphUri**: string (optional, Standard is null)
+  - In case you wanna check for Triples (Statement instance contains s, p and o):
+    - Set parameter *graphUri* to determine the graph where to match triple-statements.
+If *graphUri* is invalid (empty or not a valid URI or graph is not available), no matching will be done.
+  - In case you wanna check for Quads (Statement instance contains s, p, o and graph):
+    - In a quad the target graph is determined.
+But if you want to override that behavior, you must set *graphUri* parameter, so that it match statements of that graph.

+- **options**: array (optional, standard is empty array, e.g. array())
+  - This parameter contains key-value pairs and should provide additional introductions for the store and/or its adapter(s).

+*Return value*: Returns true if at least one match was found, false otherwise.